All answers have been held as short as possible and require an understanding and study of the corresponding chapter of the book.

 Acknowledgement frames are used as transmission on the air interface is much more volatile then over cables.
 By sending an acknowledgement frame the receiver informs the sender that the packet was received correctly.
 If no acknowledgement frame is sent or if it is lost the frame is automatically retransmitted.

-The 802.11g standard uses the RTC/CTS mechanism as older 802.11b devices are unable to detect frames which have been sent by using the new modulation and coding schemes offered by the ‘g’ standard.
+The 802.11g standard uses the RTS/CTS mechanism as older 802.11b devices are unable to detect frames which have been sent by using the new modulation and coding schemes offered by the ‘g’ standard.
 This ensures that older devices do not perceive the channel as free when a frame with an unknown modulation and coding scheme is in the process of being sent.
-In addition, the RTC/CTS mechanism is also used to avoid the ‘hidden-station’ problem.
+In addition, the RTS/CTS mechanism is also used to avoid the ‘hidden-station’ problem.

 First address: sender, second address: receiver, third address: MAC address of the access point.
 This is required as a frame is not delivered directly to the destination in a BSS setup but always via the access point.